yshchohaleu/minglesports-tasks/README.md

 ## Events

-There is one event that is published from `ToDoList` aggregate: `TaskUpdatedEvent`.
+There is one event that is published from `TodoList` aggregate: `TaskUpdatedEvent`.
 At this moment the handler of this event (`TaskUpdatedEventHandler`) does nothing and is used for demonstration purposes only.

 In general event dispatch works in the following way: